jinyi-yoon/Pick-a-back/README.md

 # Pick-a-back
-This is an implementation for 'Pick-a-back: Selective Device-to-Device Knowledge Transfer in Federated Continual Learning' (_under review_).
+'Pick-a-back: Selective Device-to-Device Knowledge Transfer in Federated Continual Learning,' ECCV 2024. (_to appear_).

 First of all, we would like to express our sincere gratitude to the open source for their valuable contributions to this research:
 * [ModelDiff: testing-based DNN similarity comparison for model reuse detection](https://github.com/MadryLab/modeldiff)